Keira Knightley biography

 The critical acclaim keeps coming in for Keira, who won an Empire Award for her work in Atonement.
 Also in 2008, she won a People's Choice award for Favorite Female Action Star.
 In 2010, Keira was nominated for a British Independent Film Award for Best Supporting Actress in Never Let Me Go.
 She continues to take on a wide range of roles, like mental patient Sabina Spielrein in A Dangerous Method with Viggo Mortensen and Michael Fassbender, and a young woman struggling with the end of time in Seeking a Friend for the End of the World (2012) alongside Steve Carell.
 She also teamed up with her Pride & Prejudice director, Joe Wright, for the film adaptation of another classic novel, Leo Tolstoy's Anna Karenina (2012).
 In 2014, she starred in Laggies (2014) and The Imitation Game (2014), receiving her second Academy Award nomination for her supporting role in the latter film.

-Most recently, the English actress starred alongside Jake Gyllenhaal and Jason Clarke in the true-story drama Everest (2015), followed by the drama Collateral Beauty (2016) alongside Will Smith.
+The English actress starred alongside Jake Gyllenhaal and Jason Clarke in the true-story drama Everest (2015), and also appeared in the drama Collateral Beauty (2016) alongside Will Smith.
+A year later she reprised her popular role as Elizabeth Swan for a cameo appearance in the film Pirates of the Caribbean: Dead Men Tell No Tales(2017).

 Having been linked in the past to actors Rupert Friend and Jamie Dornan, she began dating singer Jamie Righton in February 2011.
 The couple were married May 4, 2013.
 Together, they have a daughter named Edie, who was born in May 2015.